 - Once you no longer hold, safely return to the normal position.

-Advanced Plank Exercises
+The Best Advanced Level Plank Exercises

 14. Knee To Outside Elbow Plank